 In the case of the death of a proprietor, we can see that often the business will be taken over by a legal heir or a successor.
 And a particular point of relevance here is that GST registration and the GSTIN are based on the PAN of the assessee as everyone is aware of.
 Thus, the taking over of the business by a legal hire or a successor will require a change in such registration as the person will be holding a different PAN.

-So, the successor who has taken over the business of the sole proprietor will now have to acquire a new registration utilizing his or her PAN.
-For example, XYZ and Associates was an entity owned and operated by Mr. Lal Singh who was the sole proprietor of the entity and was holding the PAN ABCDE1234F and GSTIN 22ABCDE1234F1Z5.
-In 2020, Lal Singh passed away and now is left with a legal heir being his son Mr. Santa Singh, who is holding the PAN BGHIJ5678K.
-So now to continue GST registration for the business and availing any ITC (Input Tax Credit) or paying GST, he should take a new registration under the GST law using his PAN.
+So, the successor who has taken over the sole proprietor’s business will now have to acquire a new registration utilizing his or her PAN.
+For example, XYZ and Associates was an entity owned and operated by Mr. Lal Singh, who was the sole proprietor of the entity and was holding the PAN ABCDE1234F and GSTIN 22ABCDE1234F1Z5.
+In 2020, Lal Singh passed away and is now left with a legal heir, his son, Mr Santa Singh, who holds the PAN BGHIJ5678K.
+So now, to continue GST registration for the business and avail himself of any ITC (Input Tax Credit) or pay GST, he should take a new registration under GST law using his PAN.

 Transfer of Input Tax Credit and any Tax Liability

-Input Tax Credit or ITC for the matter of understanding can be stated as nothing but claiming of the credit of the GST which was paid on the purchase of Goods and Services which are used for the furtherance of business, that can be adjusted against the gst liability arising on any output or sale of Goods or Services such that the person will need to pay only the net tax amount instead of the gross tax amount or lability.
+Input Tax Credit or ITC, for the matter of understanding, can be stated as nothing but claiming of the credit of the GST, which was paid on the purchase of Goods and Services which are used for the furtherance of business, that can be adjusted against the GST liability arising on any output or sale of Goods or Services such that the person will need to pay only the net tax amount instead of the gross tax amount or liability.

 As per section 93(1) of the CGST Act, it has been clearly stated that if a person who is liable to pay the tax, interest, or any penalty as per the GST Law, passes away, the individual who is continuing the business or is the successor of the same shall be liable to pay any such tax or other dues pending for payment.